 - 1. Age-18 years or older. - 2.
 Attend PVS conducted Starter Clinic. - 3.
 Register as a non-athlete with United States Swimming (USA Swimming). - 4.
-Be a certified Stroke and Turn Judge in PVS for at least one year. - 5.
-Be officially certified as a Timer-see Timer certification requirements.
+Be a certified Stroke and Turn Judge in PVS for at least one year.

 New Requirements